Nig3l/cuttly-java-api/README.md

 ### Use it

 In order to use this library, you must own an API Key.
-If you don't have one, ou can get one sign in on [Cuttly Website](https://cutt.ly)
+If you don't have one, you can get one by sign in on [Cuttly Website](https://cutt.ly)

 #### Connect to the service